-The US Department of Education has developed a useful and informative website to help navigate the financial aid process.
-In order to be considered for need-based financial aid—including loans, grants, scholarships, and Federal Work-Study—students must complete the Free Application for Federal Student Aid (FAFSA), available online.
+The US Department of Education has developed a comprehensive website to help navigate the financial aid process.
+To be considered for need-based financial aid—including, grants, scholarships, Federal Work-Study and loans—students must complete the Free Application for Federal Student Aid (FAFSA), available online.

-Students should indicate that they will be applying to SCI-Arc by using SCI-Arc’s Federal School Code 014073).
-The FAFSA requests data from the student’s (or their parents’, if the student is a dependent) federal income tax return.
-If not yet completed by the priority deadline, estimated tax figures should be reported on the FAFSA.
-After the FAFSA has been processed and tax returns have been filed, the student will have the opportunity to correct any estimates.
+When completing FAFSA, students should indicate that they are applying to SCI-Arc by using SCI-Arc’s Federal School Code (014073).
+FAFSA requests data from the student’s (or their parents’, if the student is a dependent) federal income tax return.

-A student’s financial aid award, or “package,” will be comprised of the types of financial aid for which they are eligible.
+A student’s financial aid award letter will detail the types of financial aid for which the student is eligible for.

 Federal Pell Grant (Pell)

 The Pell Grant is awarded to undergraduate students who have not earned a bachelor's or professional degree.
 Award amounts are based on the student's level of need and enrollment status.
 If the student is enrolled less than full-time, the award will be prorated.

 NOTE: The disbursed amount will be adjusted based on registration changes (add/drops) completed through the fourth week of classes (Census).
 As a result of any enrollment changes, the student’s award eligibility may increase or decrease.
-A decrease in eligibility may result in a bill.
+A decrease in eligibility may result in a balance on your student account.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-This grant is awarded to undergraduate students with exceptional financial need.
-Funding for this grant is very limited; first priority is given to students with the lowest Expected Family Contributions (EFCs) who receive a Pell Grant and who apply by February 23 (priority application filing deadline).
+This grant is awarded to undergraduate students and funding for this grant is limited.
+First priority is given to students with the lowest Expected Family Contributions (EFCs) who receive a Pell Grant and who apply by February 23 (priority application filing deadline).
 Students must be enrolled in a minimum of 9 units to receive the award.

 Federal Education Loans